lvcabral/brs-engine/docs/limitations.md

 *   Trailing **colon** on a line generates an exception.
 *   It's not possible to compare `roUniversalControlEvent` to an integer (implicit `GetInt()`).
 *   The global AA (root `m` object) is not accessible from a global function called inside an `AA` method.
+*   The component `roAppManager` is not implemented yet.
 *   The component `roUrlTransfer` is not implemented yet.
 *   The component `roInput` (for ECP support) is not implemented yet.
 *   Reserved words like `Mod` cannot be used as function parameters (Roku does allow that).